ansible/community-docs/create_pr_quick_start_guide.rst

 Note: Some collections do not have integration tests.

 All integration tests are stored in ``tests/integration/targets`` subdirectories.
-Go to the subdirectory containing the name of module you are going to change.
+Go to the subdirectory containing the name of the module you are going to change.
 For example, if you are fixing the ``mysql_user`` module in the ``community.mysql`` collection, its tests are in ``tests/integration/targets/test_mysql_user/tasks``.